SomeOddCodeGuy/SomeOddCodeGuy/README.md

 I'm not a python developer by trade; I picked it up to work on Wilmer, and I've been learning it ever since.
 Some of the mess in the codebases here are tech debt due to my fumbling along and learning early on as I started to understand it more.
 In my day job, I'm a dev manager that mostly works with C# and web tech.

-## Update 2025-07-05: Reddit Account Security Lockout

-> At the time of this update, the below posts are unavailable pending assistance from the Reddit admins.
->
-> At around midnight on 2025-07-05, I was using reddit when I received a warning of suspicious activity on the account,
-> and that the account was locked out pending a password change.
-However, the account has remained suspended after the password change.
-> I have reached out via their contact forms, and am hopeful that they'll be able to get this resolved soon.

 ## Posts
 ***